 Alternatively, you may want to outsource PAYE to a payroll service provider (your accountant may offer this).

-PAYE tax calculators use the individual's PAYE tax code to work out how much tax-free pay is allowed in the year and how the income is to be taxed.
-Different letters indicate which allowances the code is based on and whether special tax treatment applies.
-For example, the emergency code for 2017/18 is 1150L.
+PAYE tax calculators use an employee's PAYE tax code to work out how much tax-free pay is allowed in the year, and how much tax is payable on the rest.

 To use a PAYE calculator to work out National Insurance contributions, you also need to know the employee's National Insurance category letter.